Irgalin/reachable-settlements-service/README.md

 region is required.
 The algorithm must be able to join results from different regions.
 - More advanced caching should be implemented with possibility to store data partially on disk and load it into heap memory when its required.
-- The algorithm should support concurrent executions, parallel processing of multiple requests should be implemented.
 - The service should support clustering.